If you run a small workshop, Etsy shop, or local customization studio, you’ve probably asked yourself a few times:

 - 6-in-1 = small shop “metal corner” for cutting, welding, cleaning and marking in one spot

-For a deeper comparison between CO₂ and fiber, including real projects and settings, check: CO₂ vs Fiber: When You Really Need Fiber .
+For a deeper comparison between CO₂ and fiber (with real projects and decision points), check: CO₂ vs Fiber: When You Really Need Fiber .

 What Can a 6-in-1 Workstation Actually Make?

-Here are some real-world project categories that become easier once you have cutting + welding + cleaning + marking in one place.
+Here are real project categories that become easier once you have cutting + welding + cleaning + marking in one place.
+The point is not only “more products.”
+The point is: faster workflow, fewer steps, more repeatable quality.

 - Cut steel or stainless letters and logos